geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 obsolete, were experimental and unsupported in froyo, and can't be used with newer versions of the Android Open-Source Project.

-No CDMA devices are supported.
+No CDMA devices are supported in the Android Open-Source Project.

 ## Building fastboot and adb ##